Search this Site

 Plans developed rapidly to develop new AΩA chapters in the Midwest and then the East.
 Root transferred to Rush Medical College and graduated in 1904.
 He and his colleagues provided the leadership and recruited exceptional leaders in academic medicine to join them in making AΩA a national organization.

-Today, AΩA has 120 chapters in the United States and has elected more than 150,000 members since its founding.
+Today, AΩA has 123 chapters in the United States and Lebanon and has elected more than 150,000 members since its founding.

 Read an account of the founding of AΩA by William Webster Root: History of the Alpha Omega Alpha Medical Scholarship Society and Its Relation to Medical Education